iPhonz/iphonz/README.md

 - Dark themed comments screen with threaded replies
 - User profiles with customizable information and social interactions
 - Group browsing and management functionality with categories
+- Direct messaging with clean, modern interface and image attachment support

 ## Getting Started